Multi-Path Long-Term Vessel Trajectories Forecasting with Probabilistic Feature Fusion for Problem Shifting: Evaluation Metrics

-\subsection{Evaluation metrics}
+As already mentioned, there are only a hand-full of models that are tailored for the long-term trajectory forecasting of AIS data due to the increased uncertainty in working on a large geographical environment over a long temporal range~\cite{DBLP:journals/tits/ZhangFXXQ22}, making this problem very challenging to tackle and susceptible to many variables not intrinsically inherent to the positioning data provided by AIS messages.
+The prior state-of-the-art model~\cite{nguyen2024}, for instance, was developed to classify instead of regress over data, adopting a space quantization strategy that also helps reduce uncertainty and achieve better results.
+Such an approach adopts a sparse representation of AIS data and trains the transformer with multi-head attention.
+Due to problem constraints, we have adapted their loss function as follows:

+The change was necessary because the original implementation of their model failed to converge over our dataset.
+In such cases, the loss function we adapt measures the variation within the prediction of each feature required by their model.
+This is a requirement because the authors are using teacher-forcing training, which is also the reason for the increased variability observed in the output results of their model.
+In our version of the loss function, $\mathbb{L}$ indicates the cross-entropy loss function applied over the quantized model-output results.
+A last modification for better performance and stability of their model over our dataset refers to masking the embedding using a left-padding strategy instead of a right-padding, matching the input and output of the different models under testing.

+\section{Evaluation Metrics}

 When evaluating the performance of a probabilistic model, three metrics are used: \textit{Precision}, \textit{Recall}, and \textit{F1 Score}. \textit{Precision} measures the model's ability to accurately identify only the relevant instances and is calculated by dividing true positive (TP) predictions by the sum of true positives and false positives (FP). \textit{Recall}, also known as sensitivity, measures the model's ability to identify all relevant instances and is calculated by dividing true positives by the sum of true positives and false negatives (FN). \textit{F1 Score} is a performance assessment metric that combines both \textit{Precision} and \textit{Recall}, giving a more comprehensive evaluation of the model's performance by taking the harmonic mean between these two values.
-To ensure a fair measure of model performance, each of these metrics is evaluated in a weighted manner.
+To ensure a fair model evaluation, each of the metrics used was evaluated in a weighted manner.

 To evaluate the performance of our deep-learning model, we use: Mean Absolute Error -- MAE, Mean Squared Error -- MSE, and Coefficient of Determination -- $R^2$.
 The MAE measures the average size of errors in a set of predictions.
 It is calculated as the average absolute differences between the predicted and actual observations.
 Each difference carries equal weight.
 The MAE is derived from the number of observations (n), the actual observations ($y_i$), and the predicted observations ($\hat{y}_i$).
 The MSE measures the average of the squares of the errors.
 It is a quality measure of an estimator, representing the average squared difference between the estimated values and the actual value.
 The MSE is always non-negative, and lower values are better.
 The $R^2$ score is a statistical measure that shows the proportion of the variance in a dependent variable explained by one or more independent variables in a regression model.
 It indicates the model's goodness-of-fit and how well-unseen samples are likely to be predicted.
 The value of $R^2$ ranges from 0 to 1, where 1 indicates the linear regression fits the data perfectly, and 0 indicates that the average is a better predictor.
 In this case, $\bar{y}$ represents the mean of the observed data.